You’ll find these power words (especially ‘dominate’ and ‘predominance’) in almost any discussion of international affairs, politics, or economics.

-After reading a little about each of the most common words from these Latin roots, try the fill-in exercise to see examples of their use and to check your understanding.
+After reading a little about each of the most common words from these Latin roots, try the linked gap-fill exercise to see examples of their use and to check your understanding.

 Domus means ‘house’ or ‘home’ in Latin.
 Dominus is the master of a house, and dominari is to rule.
 English words derived from these Latin roots include forms of ‘domain,’ ’domestic,’ ‘dominate,’ ’domineering,’ ‘dominion,’ and ‘predominant.’